pss959/EasyMaker3D/InternalDoc/Overview.md

 `Util::Notifier`) of changes made to it.
 For example, the `SG::Node` class is derived from `SG::Object` and tracks changes to its various parts and descendent nodes.

+The Ion and SG scene graphs have unidirectional connections: parent nodes point to their children and not the other way around.
+Upwards notification is implemented using an observer/notifier model (`Util::Notifier`).
+A reference to a specific descendent node in a graph or subgraph uses the `SG::NodePath` class, which allows the entire path of nodes to be examined.
+For example, ray intersection with a graph returns an `SG::Hit` instance that includes a path from the scene root to the intersected node.

 #### Scenes